-The AP-5000 Flow Through Cell (Flowcell) is designed for use with most third party pumping devices.
+The Aquaread® AP-7000 Flow Through Cell (Flowcell) is designed for use with the AP-7000 in conjunction with most third party pumping device.

-The Flowcell allows sample water to flow up through the AP-5000, passing over all the individual electrodes simultaneously.
+The Flowcell allows sample water to flow up through the Aquaprobe[®], passing over all the individual electrodes simultaneously.
 This eliminates air contact with pumped samples from groundwater boreholes allowing truly representative measurements to be obtained.
 Made from marine grade aluminium, the Flowcell is ruggedly constructed for hard use in the field.
 The base flange includes four holes to allow the unit to be pegged down if necessary.

-27.1.
+27.2.
 Spigot Installation

-The AP-5000 Flowcell is supplied with two pairs of spigots, one pair to fit 6mm (1/4") ID tube and one pair to fit 10mm (3/8") ID tube.
+The Flowcell is supplied with two pairs of spigots, one pair to fit 6mm (1/4") ID tube and one pair to fit 10mm (3/8") ID tube.